Downsizing (film): Plot

 At her apartment, Ngoc Lan has Paul try to help her dying friend.
 When she finally lets him work on her prosthetic leg, he breaks it, so, until she can get a new one, he agrees to work for her cleaning service and also help her gather food from around the city to distribute throughout the slums.
 Dusan, upon learning what Paul is doing, attempts to release Paul from his obligation by taking him to deliver supplies to the original colony for small people, but Ngoc Lan unexpectedly decides to tag along, as she has a standing invitation to visit Dr. Asbjørnsen, who had heard about her ordeal.

 In a Norwegian fjord, Dr. Asbjørnsen and his wife board the boat piloted by Dusan's friend Joris Konrad.
-Dr. Asbjørnsen announces it has just been determined conclusively that, due to the positive feedback of Antarctic methane emissions, (Note: A mistake for Arctic methane emissions.) the human race will soon become extinct.
+Asbjørnsen announces it has just been determined conclusively that, due to the positive feedback of Antarctic methane emissions, (Note: A mistake for Arctic methane emissions.) the human race will soon become extinct.
 Paul asks if downsizing can save humanity, but Dr. Asbjørnsen says the procedure came too late, as only three percent of the world has so far chosen to downsize.
 That night, Paul and Ngoc Lan have sex.

 At the colony, the travelers discover that, the next day, Dr. Asbjørnsen is enacting a contingency plan: he and the other colonists are going to enter a large underground vault, and their descendants will emerge when the surface environment stabilizes in about eight thousand years.
 Dusan and Joris are skeptical of the cult-like plan and say the extinction will not happen for hundreds of years, while Paul is excited to enter the vault and help with this effort to ensure the future of mankind.
 He asks Ngoc Lan to join him, but she refuses, saying the people in need of help will be those left above ground.
 As the door of the vault is closing, Paul changes his mind and steps outside.

 Back in Leisureland, Paul continues to work with Ngoc Lan to serve the people of the slums, deriving contentment from things like bringing dinner to an old man.